starbucks-cold-foam

 Method:

 • At the same time, you can make the simple syrup.
-Add the sugar and 2 tablespoons of your water to a small saucepan over medium-low heat.
-Heat until the sugar is completely dissolved, which should take around about 3 minutes.
-Then increase the heat to medium and let the mixture heat.
-Do not disturb it for at least five minutes, or until the mixture is caramel-coloured.
+Add the sugar and 2 tablespoons of water to a small saucepan over medium-low heat.
+Heat until the sugar is completely dissolved, which should take about 3 minutes.
+Then, increase the heat to medium and let the mixture heat.
+Do not disturb it for at least five minutes or until the mixture is caramel-coloured.

 • Remove the saucepan from the heat.
 Carefully pour in the remaining water and stir to incorporate.
 Transfer the syrup to a heat-proof container, cover, and refrigerate until ready to use.

 • The next day, filter your cold brew through a sieve with a coffee filter over a large bowl.
-You may need to pour slowly and in batches to make sure that the use grounds don't overflow.
-Now you can transfer your strained cold brew into a clean container.
-Taste it at this point, because it might be a bit too strong for your liking.
+You may need to pour slowly and in batches to ensure that the used grounds don't overflow.
+Now, you can transfer your strained cold brew into a clean container.
+Taste it at this point because it might be a bit too strong for your liking.
 Just dilute it with more water if that is the case.
-Keep it in the fridge until you're ready to use.
+Keep it in the fridge until you're ready to use it.

-• Finally, you want to make the starbucks coffee cold foam!
+• Finally, you want to make the Starbucks coffee cold foam!
 In a medium bowl, combine the milk, cream, and sugar.
-Whip it with an immersion blender or hand mixer until it is foamy - this should take between 2-4 minutes.
-(You could also use the French Press technique).
+Whip it with an immersion blender or hand mixer until it is foamy—this should take 2-4 minutes.
+(You could also use the French Press technique.)

 • Now you're ready!
-Fill 2 large glasses with ice, and pour 240ml of the cold brew coffee into each glass.
+Fill two large glasses with ice, and pour 240ml of the cold brew coffee into each glass.
 Stir some of the caramel syrup into each glass - how much is up to you.
-Then Top with the cold foam and serve immediately!
+Then, Top with the cold foam and serve immediately!

 Starbucks Coffee Foam Variations:

 • A salted cold foam is also delicious!
-You can make it using the same method that we describe above.
-Just add a pinch of salt before frothing up the milk, cream and sugar.
-We love following the sweetness of the coffee with the hit of salt from the foam - it gives it a great salted caramel flavour.
+You can make it using the same method we describe above.
+Just add a pinch of salt before frothing up the milk, cream, and sugar.
+We love pairing the sweetness of the coffee with the hint of salt from the foam—it gives it a great salted caramel flavour.

-• You can use Starbucks cold foam with any iced drink that you would normally add milk to.
-So one variation on this is adding the cold foam on top of iced teas.
-A cold foam on top of an iced chai is particularly good!
+• You can use Starbucks cold foam with any iced drink to which you would normally add milk.
+One variation on this is adding cold foam to iced teas.
+Cold foam on top of an iced chai is particularly good!

 Tips:

-• There are lots of different opinions about what milk you should use.
-Some other recipes recommend skimmed milk, while others recommend whole!
-We suggest that you experiment with the milk that you already have in your fridge.
-If you want to use a dairy-free option, we only really recommend oat milk, as other types of plant-based milks aren't as good as frothing.
+• There are many different opinions about what milk to use.
+Some recipes recommend skimmed milk, while others recommend whole!
+We suggest that you experiment with the milk you already have in your fridge.
+If you want to use a dairy-free option, we only recommend oat milk, as other plant-based milks aren't as good as frothing.

-• If you notice that there are coffee grounds in your cold brew even after you've used a sieve and filter, you can absolutely filter it again.
-This will ensure that there aren't even tiny coffee grounds left, giving you a silky smooth coffee.
+• If you notice coffee grounds in your cold brew even after you've used a sieve and filter, you can absolutely filter it again.
+This will ensure that there aren't even tiny coffee grounds left, giving you a silky, smooth coffee.

 • Don't over-froth the cold foam.
 You want it to be the consistency of whipped cream.
 If you've made stiff peaks (like you'll see with a meringue), you've gone too far!

-• If you use the French press method, then you need to make sure that you use the right amount of milk.
+• If you use the French press method, you need to make sure you use the right amount of milk.
 You won't want to overfill it, as the cold foam will double or triple in volume as you pump the air!
-However, you want to make sure you don't under-fill it either, as you'll need the strainer to be submerged completely.
+However, you want to ensure you don't under-fill it, as you'll need the strainer to be submerged completely.

 If you use our Starbucks coffee cold foam recipe, tag us on social media and use #balancecoffeerecipes.
 And if you want to see what else to do with coffee, head to our recipes!